ThanTrongHuynhNhan/Mining-Massive-Data-Sets-Apache-Spark-and-Mapreduce/README.md

 # Mining-Massive-Data-Sets
-Exercises on the field of Mining massive datasets
+Exercises on the field of Mining massive datasets - Spark and Mapreduce

 ## Phần 1: Tìm hiểu về Spark và Mapreduce
 ### A. Apache Spark